The 3 Biggest Payroll Mistakes Restaurants Make

 - The owner must pay Tony an additional $11.20 to make up the difference.

-Is Your Payroll System Catching This?
+Is Your Payroll System Catching Tipped Wage Shortfalls?

 The good news: some payroll systems automatically make these calculations.
 The bad news: they only work if you input the data correctly.
 Many systems require specific earnings codes or designated fields for tracking hours.
-If you’re unsure whether your payroll system is calculating tipped wages accurately, don’t assume—it’s worth reaching out to your provider for confirmation.
+If you’re unsure whether your payroll system is calculating tipped wages accurately, don’t assume.
+It’s worth reaching out to your provider for confirmation.

-2. Not Keeping Proper Tip Records
+Mistake #2: Not Keeping Proper Tip Records

 Why Accurate Tip Records Matter